infrasonar/docs/docs/application/webhooks.md

 # Webhooks

 Webhooks can be used to inform third party services about open en closed alerts and notifications.
+A webhook must be used by a [rule](./rules.md) before the webhook will be executed.
+This enables more control for when a webhook must be called.

 ## Variable in a webhook